Vricap/battleship/README.md

 # battleship

 A terminal based of the famous battleship game board.
-Along with its own AI.
+Along with its own COM player.